Wireless InternetAbout Wireless Internet Service

 Wireless internet services are offered over wide coverage areas in a dedicated private frequency range.
 They may be provided either through a fixed point-to-point wireless network or as fully mobile wireless services.
 Mobile wireless services are offered over most of the US through cellular phone networks, while fixed wireless is more typical of rural and remote areas.

 Wireless performance and coverage has improved dramatically in recent years and is continuing to improve.
 Most wireless providers have upgraded to 4G (4th generation) technology where downloads can reach 10 Mbps, but network congestion, user location and the capability of the computer or mobile device can reduce performance.
 Practical speeds of 2.0-6.0 Mbps can be expected on a 4G coverage zone while a 3G user can typically expect speeds from 600 kbps to 1.4 Mbps.
+Users in areas with 5G upgrades are seeing download speeds of up to 200 Mbps.
 Uploads are usually one half to one third of download speeds.